liuyinz/binky.el/README.md

 1. `binky-margin-mode` conflicts with other packages like [flycheck](https://github.com/flycheck/flycheck), [diff-hl](https://github.com/dgutov/diff-hl), [linum-mode](https://github.com/lassik/emacs-format-all-the-code), etc ?

-   `binky-margin-mode` supports only margin for now, so solutions :
+   `binky-margin-mode` supports only margin for now, so solutions here :
     - Use fringe in other packages
     ```elisp
     ;; flycheck